 Energy Auditing Explained

-Last week our UPM Manager, Alex Sejournee, presented to Curtin students on Energy Auditing and NABERS ratings.
+Last week our Senior Consultant, Alex Sejournee, presented to Curtin students on Energy Auditing and NABERS ratings.

 Energy audits are an important component of an energy management program.
 They evaluate how efficiently energy is being used, highlight energy and cost saving opportunities, and can identify areas to improve building services operation and tenant comfort.